jespb/Python-M3GP/README.txt

-By using this file, you are agreeing to this product's EULA This product can be obtained in https://github.com/jespb/Python-M3GP Copyright ©2019 J. E. Batista
+By using this file, you are agreeing to this product's EULA This product can be obtained in https://github.com/jespb/Python-M3GP Copyright ©2019-2021 J. E. Batista

+This file contains information about the command and flags used in the stand-alone version of this implementation and an explanation on how to import, use and edit this implementation.

-This implementation of M3GP uses the following command and flags:
+This implementation of M3GP can be used in a stand-alone fashion using the following command and flags:

 $ python Main_M3GP.py